mattrussell2/gradescope-autograder/README.md

 ## Background
 Gradescope's autograders rely on Docker containers which are spun up each time a submission is graded.
-The default container runs a variant of Ubuntu 18.04 which contains the bare-bones infrastructure to make Gradescope's systems function.
-Before diving into autograding, you will need to set up a method to integrate with Gradescope's systems.
-This document presents two options:
+However, they provide two methods to interface with these containers.
+You will need to pick one (both are supported here).

 * The `.zip` method - this workflow is to manually upload a `.zip` file containing two scripts: `setup.sh`, which installs dependencies (e.g. `Python`, `clang`, etc.), and a shell script named `run_autograder`, which runs the autograder.
 * The Docker method - this workflow is to build the Docker container from scratch and upload it to the container registry of your choice.